MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/README.md

 In order for users of your device to have the optimal experience, you should consider implementing as many of the following control surfaces as possible.

+* `ControlSwitchButton` to switch between modes in a plugin (eg step sequencer to omni preview in the channel rack).

-* `PauseActiveButton`
+* `PauseActiveButton` to pause updating the active plugin.

-* `SwitchActiveButton` if your device uses a split control system (where windows are controlled separately to plugins)
+* `SwitchActiveButton` if your device uses a split control system (where windows are controlled separately to plugins).

-* Basic transport buttons
+* Basic transport buttons (play, stop, etc).

-* At least one way to interact with plugins (faders, knobs or encoders)
+* At least one way to interact with plugins (faders, knobs or encoders).

 Obviously if your controller doesn't have these features as hardware, you can still use the script as a simple way to get compatibility with basic transport